opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/updater/package.md

 The following approach to realtime concurrency was devised around 2013 when OTP first started consuming realtime data that affected routing results rather than just displaying messages.
 At first, the whole realtime system followed this approach.
 Some aspects of this system were maintained in subsequent work over the years, but because the details and rationale were not fully documented, misinterpretations and subtle inconsistencies were introduced.

 On 11 January 2024 a team of OTP developers reviewed this realtime concurrency approach together.
 The conclusion was that this approach remains sound, and that any consistency problems were not due to the approach itself, but rather due to its partial or erroneous implementation in realtime updater classes.
 Therefore, we decided to continue applying this approach in any new work on the realtime subsystem, at least until we encounter some situation that does not fit within this model.
 All existing realtime code that is not consistent with this approach should progressively be brought in line with it.

+In OTP's internal transit model, realtime data is currently stored separately from the scheduled data.
+This is only because realtime was originally introduced as an optional extra feature.
+Now that realtime is very commonly used, we intend to create a single unified transit model that will nonetheless continue to apply the same concurrency approach.

 The following is a sequence diagram showing how threads are intended to communicate.
 Unlike some common forms of sequence diagrams, time is on the horizontal axis here.
 Each horizontal line represents either a thread of execution (handling incoming realtime messages or routing requests) or a queue or buffer data structure.
 Dotted lines represent object references being handed off, and solid lines represent data being copied.